 Treatments can involve manual therapy, exercise instruction and a series of other modalities, such as electro-physical modalities (e.g. heat, ice, ultrasound and laser).
 Some treatment may cause a certain level of pain and/or discomfort that may be normal; however, the treatment can be stopped at any time should it become too uncomfortable.

 During treatment, your kinesiologist is expected to act professionally and to provide care that is in your best interests.
 Good communication between you and your kinesiologist is important in the professional relationship.
 Make sure you ask questions and voice any opinions or concerns.

 Kinesiology is a regulated health profession in Ontario.
 That means that the title “kinesiologist” is protected in Ontario and only individuals registered with the College can call themselves kinesiologists or claim to be kinesiologists.
 Individuals registered with the College must use the titles “kinesiologist”, “registered kinesiologist” or the designation “R.Kin” when providing services.
 The designation previously used, “certified kinesiologist”, can no longer be used in Ontario.
 Even if someone lists a degree in kinesiology by their name, that doesn’t mean they are registered.
 See if a kinesiologist is registered.

 To practise kinesiology in Ontario, a person must be registered with the College of Kinesiologists.
 To register with the College, a person must:

 - have a degree in kinesiology that is at least four years in length, or a degree that is similar (e.g. physical education, human kinetics).

 - submit a criminal record check to the College.

 - pass the College’s entry-to-practice exam.

-Once registered, they are permitted to use the titles "kinesiologist", "registered kinesiologist” and the designation “R.Kin”.
-All kinesiologists have a registration number which they should provide on their invoices.
+Once registered, they are permitted to use the titles “kinesiologist”, “registered kinesiologist” and the designation “R.Kin”.
+All kinesiologists have a registration number that they should provide on their invoices.